zviadm/walle/README.md

 for a particular stream.
 APIs also come with protocols on how failover happens if current "writer" is no longer responsive.

 Exclusive writer of a stream also comes with the built-in "read lease" or "master lease" concept.
-This allows exclusive "writer" to server reads of the "current state", without needing to perform network calls and writes for syncing.
+This allows exclusive "writer" to serve reads of the "current state", without needing to perform network calls and other synchronization operations.
 More on this in the detailed [protocol](./protocol.md) description.

 ### Topology